quake101/CosmosCollection/README.md

 ## Usage

-Launch CosmosCollection and start building your personal astrophotography catalog by importing your images and adding relevant metadata for each capture.
+Launch Cosmos Collection and start building your personal astrophotography catalog by importing your images and adding relevant metadata for each capture.

 ## Contributing